toralf/torutils/README.md

 ## Misc

-[ddos-inbound.sh](./ddos-inbound.sh) lists ips having more inbound connections to a local ORPort than a given limit (default: 2).
+[ddos-inbound.sh](./ddos-inbound.sh) lists ips having more inbound connections to a local ORPort than the given upper limit (default: 2).
 It should usually list _snowflake-01_ only:

 ```console